 - Are there any special handling requirements?

-Once the quote has been approved, our team in the workshop will begin preparing the shipping crates.
-The design and build of the crates will be determined by the cargo and the information gathered during the site survey.
-To protect against moisture, crates may be lined with polythene or the equipment is sealed within a foil moisture barrier bag.
+Once the quote has been approved, our team in the crate manufacturing facility will begin preparing the shipping crates.
+The design and build of the crates will be determined by the cargo and the information gathered during the factory relocation site survey.
+To protect against moisture, crates may be lined with polythene and equipment can be sealed within a foil moisture barrier bag.
 When required, equipment may need to be bolted to the base of the crate, or secured using timber bracing and held in place with straps.
 If the equipment is particularly heavy, the base of the crate will need to be reinforced to ensure that it can take the strain.

 On the face of it, preparing crates for shipping may seem like a simple task.
 But in reality it is a complex task which requires specific expertise.
-The successful relocation of a piece of machinery rests in large part upon the container in which it will be transported.
+Successful machine removal and relocation rests in large part upon the packing specification.
 If the crates aren’t up to standard, the project and the equipment may suffer.

 Before the equipment can be loaded into the crates, it may need to be disassembled.
 Sometimes the customer handles this, sometimes we do it.
 In some cases, the equipment vendor will supply engineers to disassemble the machinery.

 During the site survey the team will assess the disassembly of the machinery, highlight any particular challenges and figure out how long it should take.
-They will also decide what staff and equipment will be required.
+They will also decide what type of engineers (electrical or mechanical) and equipment will be required.
 Complex disassembly projects often require collaboration between electrical, mechanical and electronics specialists.
-And heavy machinery can require skates, gantries and even cranes to move.

 Disassembling manufacturing machinery can be complex.
 If the machine is particularly old and has been used for many years, it can be impossible to find instructions for disassembly.
 In this case, our team will have to figure it out for themselves.
 Often, with more modern equipment, this information can be found.

 As the machinery is taken apart, great care is taken to document, mark and itemise every part of the machine.
-From the fluid lines through to electrical components, everything is carefully indexed to make sure that it can be easily reassembled at the other end.
-One small missing part, can undermine the successful functioning of the machinery, which can cause problems for the entire project.
+From the fluid lines through to electrical or mechanical components, everything is carefully indexed to make sure that it can be easily reassembled at the other end.
+One small missing part can undermine the successful functioning of the machinery, which can cause problems for the entire project.

 Customers with their own logistics teams sometimes choose to manage the shipping themselves.
-However, we can also provide it as part of our service.
-Once the machinery is packed away and the crates are fully secured, they are loaded onto transport using cranes or forklift trucks.
+However, we can also provide it as part of our integrated, reliable service.
+Once the machinery is packed away and the crates are fully secured, they are loaded onto transport typically using cranes or forklift trucks.

 Air travel requires certain security measures to be fulfilled.
-Staff who are preparing cargo for air travel require special security clearances, all of which our workshop team can provide.
-Upon arrival, cargo is also X-rayed and swabbed for traces of explosives before it is cleared for take-off.
-Relocation by sea is usually less stringent.
+Staff who are preparing cargo for air travel require special security clearances, all of which our team can provide.
+Upon departure, cargo is also X-rayed and swabbed for traces of explosives before it is cleared for take-off.
+Shipping by sea is usually less stringent.

 Every project throws up new challenges and obstacles to be overcome.
 And every such obstacle is a chance to learn and contribute to the body of expertise that we’ve been building since we started trading back in 1991.
 Following the completion of a project, the team will document the process from start to finish.
 Any new learnings will be gathered, along with feedback from the team and the customer.
 These reports are then shared with IES head office where they are added to our ever-growing body of learnings and experience.